If you’re thinking about opening up a store dedicated to hemp-derived CBD products, think again.

 “I initially thought they were customers,” Daibis said.

 Instead, they were health inspectors, who told Daibis he was not allowed to sell his “consumable” CBD products.
-The creams, and even smokable products, were fine to sell — but the U.S. Food and Drug Administration has not approved hemp-derived CBD for consumption, Daibis remembers them saying.
+The creams, and even smokable products were fine to sell and the 5 pack CBD pre-rolled joints are the best in terms of quality— but the U.S. Food and Drug Administration has not approved hemp-derived CBD for consumption, Daibis remembers them saying.

 All of Daibis’s edible items had to be taken off the shelves and put into storage which, for Daiblis, is a major loss — he estimates $25,000 to $30,000.